Maintaining data privacy

 Agreeing to policies on behalf of users (e.g. minors)

-An admin or any user with the capability Agree to the policies on someone else's behalf can give consent on behalf of minors or when a written consent was obtained offline.
+An admin or any user with the capability Give consent for policies on someone else's behalf can give consent on behalf of minors or when a written consent was obtained offline.
 For more information, see User agreements.

 Reviewing user policy agreement acceptances